SPINTO (i.e. Simplified PINTO)

 runspin

-SPINTO then looks for a file, Q1SPIN, containing its instructions, and then for a phi file, and someties for a q1 file, on which to carry them out.
+SPINTO then looks for a file, Q1SPIN, containing its instructions; then for a phi file, and, when used for coarsening also for a q1 file, on which to carry them out.

 These operations can be those of either refinement or coarsening, for reasons which will be explained below; and the result of SPINTO's speedily-conducted operations is a new phi-format file called NPHI.